 The case was begun in 2004 by an advocacy organization seeking to tow an anti-abortion message.
-The group challenged the ordinance arguing that State regulation of banner towing operations was preempted by FAA
+The group challenged the ordinance arguing that State regulation of banner towing operations was preempted by FAA regulations, and that in any event the protection afforded political speech by Amendment outweighed enforcement of the Honolulu ordinance.
+The United States did not participate in this case, but in an earlier case decided four years ago we successfully argued that FAA regulations did not preempt Honolulu from imposing signage restrictions on aircraft seeking to tow banners.

-In its May 23 decision the Ninth Circuit again rejected the preemption argument and also held that the Honolulu ordinance passed constitutional muster because it was a reasonable, viewpoint-neutral restriction on speech in a non-public forum for which alternative avenues were available.
+In its May 23 decision the Ninth Circuit again rejected the preemption argument and also held that the Honolulu ordinance passed constitutional muster because it was a reasonable, viewpointneutral restriction on speech in a nonpublic forum for which alternative avenues were available.